 Lamu Town Petley's Inn is the best place to stay.
 Cheaper options include Pole Pole Guest House and the Kipepeo Guest House.

 Lake Nakuru is famous for its huge flocks of flamingos that enjoy the alkaline waters of this shallow soda lake.
 Other than 1 million flamingos and many more species of birds, the park is also home to white rhino, warthog, giraffe, hippo, ostrich, and lion.
 Lake Nakuru is slowly recovering from several environmental pressures that caused its flamingo population to decline in the 1990's.

-Mount Kenya is Africa's second highest peak.
+Mount Kenya is Africa's second highest peak, and the inspiration for the country's modern name.
 While the highest peaks Batian (5200m) and Nelion (5188m) require some technical climbing, Lenana (4985m) is the peak trekkers head to.
 Mount Kenya's slopes are cloaked in forest and moorland which gives way to rock, ice and snow.
 The mountain is part of a larger reserve.

 Amboseli is a popular park with breathtaking views of Mount Kilimanjaro (in Tanzania).
 The park is centered around Observation Hill, which offers great views of the plains below.
 The Maasai live around the park and other than their cattle, Amboseli is home to more than 50 species of mammal and over 400 species of bird.
 You can see elephant, hippo, cheetah, leopard and more, see images of Amboseli.

 Where to Stay: There are several lodges and campsites in the park.